 To date, we have not completed all clinical trials required for the approval of any of our product candidates.
-Keyzilen[®] and AM-111 are in Phase 3 clinical development.
+Keyzilen® and AM-111 are in Phase 3 clinical development and AM-125 is in Phase 1 clinical development.

 The completion of clinical trials for our clinical product candidates may be delayed, suspended or terminated as a result of many factors, including but not limited to: